Yarlung Tsangpo

-The Yarlung Tsangpo, also called Yarlung Zangbo and Yalu Zangbu River (雅鲁藏布江 (Yǎlǔzàngbù Jiāng)) is a river that flows through the Tibet Autonomous Region of China and Arunachal Pradesh of India.
+The Yarlung Tsangpo, also called Yarlung Zangbo and Yalu Zangbu River (雅鲁藏布江 (Yǎlǔzàngbù Jiāng)), is the upper course of Brahmaputra River.
+It flows through the Tibet Autonomous Region of China and Arunachal Pradesh state of India.
 It is the longest river of Tibet and the fifth longest in China.
 The upper section is also called Dangque Zangbu meaning "Horse River".

-Originating from the Angsi Glacier in western Tibet, southeast of Mount Kailash and Lake Manasarovar, it later forms the South Tibet Valley and Yarlung Tsangpo Grand Canyon before passing into the state of Arunachal Pradesh in India.
-Downstream from Arunachal Pradesh, the river becomes far wider and is called the Siang.
-After reaching Assam, the river is known as the Brahmaputra.
+Originating from the Angsi Glacier in western Tibet, southeast of Mount Kailash and Lake Manasarovar, it later forms the South Tibet Valley.
+When leaving the Tibetan Plateau, the river forms the world's largest and deepest canyon, Yarlung Tsangpo Grand Canyon. before passing into Arunachal Pradesh where it gets far wider and is called the Siang.
+After reaching Assam, the river becomes known as the Brahmaputra.

-When leaving the Tibetan Plateau, the river forms the world's largest and deepest canyon, Yarlung Tsangpo Grand Canyon.